brentp/clustermodel/README.md

  2. methylation is n_probes * n_samples (+1 for index)
      a. first column is index of chrom:postion
      b. column headers are sample-ids matching first column from covariates
- 3. covariates is n_samples * n_covariates (can have extra covarites even if
+ 3. covariates is n_samples * n_covariates (can have extra covariates even if
     not used in model.
      a. first column must match first row from methylation file